 Do you know when to sign up for Medicare?
-Enrolling in Medicare is tricky if you don’t know when you’re eligible.
-In this article, we’ll cover the time periods you need to know and how to get covered when it’s your time.
+It can be tricky if you aren’t sure when you’re eligible.
+Let’s look at the enrollment time periods you need to know and how to get covered when it’s your time.

 Does Medicare coverage start the month you turn 65?

-If you need coverage the month you turn 65, you’ll need to sign up for Medicare in the 3-month window before your birthday month.
+If you need coverage the month you turn 65, you’ll need to sign up for Medicare during the 3-month window before your birthday month.

 Parts of Medicare you can sign up for during IEP